-Samples taken at central site must be sent with the porter and not via the pneumatic tube.
+Samples taken at ORC must be sent with the porter and not via the pneumatic tube.

 Non-gynaecological cytology samples requiring transport on the public road must be packaged and transported in compliance with “The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations (ADR Regulations) 2011”.
 Specimens must be packaged according to P650 instructions with a UN3373 diamond point label – Biological Substance, Category B.